501st Heavy Panzer Battalion: North Africa

 14 Panzer IIIs plus 11 out of 16 available Tigers were operational on 31 January 1943.
 They were split between the 756th and 69th again; under KG Weber they began Operation Eilbote II, but it was stopped by strong anti-tank defenses and minefields, then withdrew.
 Tiger armor was penetrated for the first time, two were knocked out; one burnt and was unrecoverable.

 The six Tigers and nine Panzer IIIs of the 1st Company of the 501st were attached to 10 Panzer Division on 8 February for Operation Frühlingswind.
 After night marches, they joined KG Reimann near Bou Thadi on 13 February.
 The next day, they broke through the Faïd Pass and joined the Battle of Sidi Bou Zid.
 Tigers knocked out 20 M4 Sherman tanks of the US 1st Armored Division.
 On 26 February, the 501st was re-designated III./Panzer-Regiment 7 of 10 Panzer-Division at the end of the Battle of the Kasserine Pass.
 Each company received 15 Panzer IVs as reinforcement.

 The battalion that took part in the Axis offensive of Operation Ochsenkopf on 27 February.
 However it was stalled by numerous artillery bombardments, air attacks and mud.
 One Tiger also hit a mine.
 Continuing the attack overnight, seven more Tigers were immobilized by mines and Major Lueder was wounded.
 The next day, 1 March, all of the immobilized tanks were blown up, leaving one operational Tiger.
 The offensive failed with huge tank losses so much so that 501st had ceased to be an effective fighting force.

 Over the next few days, more tanks were made operational, reaching six Tigers, 12 Panzer IIIs and seven Panzer IVs by 10 March.
 On 17 March, the remnants (11 Tigers) of the 501st were attached to the 504th, which had just arrived.
 On 12 May 1943, the 501st were among over 230,000 Axis soldiers who surrendered at the end of the Tunisia Campaign following the Allied capture of Tunis.
+According to Robert Forczyk, 18 men from the company managed to escape to Sicily.